amrutprabhu/amrutprabhu.github.io/data/blog/2021/externalize-config-with-spring-cloud-config.md

 # Conclusion

-We just saw how to configure a spring cloud config server with a git repository backend and use it to start a client application.
-There have been some changes since spring cloud version 2020.0 and this example demonstrates the integration.
+We just saw how to configure a Spring Cloud config server with a git repository backend and use it to start a client application.
+There have been some changes since Spring Cloud version 2020.0 and this example demonstrates the integration.

 As usual, I have uploaded the code on [GitHub](https://github.com/amrutprabhu/spring-boot-external-configuration-options/tree/master/spring-cloud-config-server-setup).